harrego/html-table-tool/README.md

 ## Install

+### Webpack / ES6 / NPM

+First, install the library like so: `npm i html-table-tool`, then import the library function in an ES6 JS file, `import fillTable from "html-table-tool"`

+### Browser JS File

 Download the latest version from the [releases](https://github.com/harrego/html-table-tool/releases/) page and place the downloaded JS file somewhere in your project structure then import it with HTML like so:
-`<script type="text/javascript" src="table-tool-1.0.0.min.js"></script>`
+`<script type="text/javascript" src="table-tool-1.0.0.min.js"></script>`, the tool is then usable as `fillTable()`

-*make sure you change the `src` to the appropriate location in your project*
+*Make sure you change the `src` to the appropriate location in your project*

 ## Usage